smaht-dac/submitr/docs/source/usage.rst

    list-submissions --env <environment-name>

 Use the ``--verbose`` option to list more information for each of the recent submissions shown.
-You can control the number of results output using the ``--count`` option with an integer count argument.
+You can control the maximum number of results output using the ``--count`` option with an integer count argument.